wp-plugins/event-registration/readme.txt

 Tags: event management, event registration
 Requires at least: 2.0.2
 Tested up to: 2.6
-Stable tag: 1.2.3
+Stable tag: 2.3

+Provides the ability to setup event list and accept online registrations for events and administer them via WordPress.
+Supports paypal and international currency via paypal

 == Description ==

-Provides the ability to setup event list and accept online registrations for events and administer them via WordPress.

 I tried to find a plugin to suit my needs to have a quick and efficient way to provide online registrations for the various events an organization may have or sponsor.
 I could not find a simple solution and most online services charge $1.00 per registered person plus a % of the fee, this can get expensive quickly, thus the need for my plugin.